 but in reality, it’s much easier if you snip off each one once as it’s inserted in the hole.
 It is important to get the top of the toothpick flush with the cupboard door so that your hinge, when placed back on it, will lay flat on the door.

 Once the holes were filled with snipped toothpicks and glue, I let it dry overnight.
 It’s hard to define separate toothpicks in this photo, but each screw hole did take several toothpicks to completely fill it.

-Basically, what you’re creating is a wood based wood filler that will have strength to give the screw something to grip onto.
+Basically, what you’re creating is a wood-based wood filler that will have the strength to give the screw something to grip onto.

 The old screws that were holding the hinge were in really bad shape and I wasn’t able to reuse them, but these new screws work great and hold the door on really well.

 This primitive cupboard is very old, and I am loving this addition of it to our breakfast room, I’m so glad that I was able to easily fix the hinge so that it hopefully will be in use for a long time into the future too.